 How much does eyelid surgery cost?

 Eyelid surgery can be performed on one set of eyelids or both.
 I often combine eyelid surgery with an endoscopic brow lift (endobrow) to reduce brow heaviness and smooth out forehead lines.
 Here’s is the estimated cost breakdown of common blepharoplasty procedure combinations at my Toronto and Oshawa practice:

 - Endobrow with upper eyelid surgery: $9,930

 - Endobrow with upper and lower eyelid surgery: $14,180

-Some patients who are considering lower eyelid surgery may actually benefit from nonsurgical fillers, instead, such as Restylane® or fat grafting (as described in another blog post) instead to fill in hollowed-out areas between the lower eyelid and the cheek.
-The procedure is less costly, but it doesn’t provide permanent results.
+Some patients who are considering lower eyelid surgery may actually benefit from nonsurgical fillers such as Restylane® or fat grafting (as described in another blog post) instead to fill in hollowed-out areas between the lower eyelid and the cheek.
+These treatments are less costly, but results from filler treatments are temporary.

-This is one of my previous patients who had both upper and lower eyelid surgery.
+These photos show one of my previous patients who had both upper and lower eyelid surgery.
 You can see in the “after” photo that she appears more rested and alert.
 For additional patient photos, visit my online photo gallery.